One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order Topological Insulators: Discussion

 We derived the mode–shell correspondence in terms of the one-particle density matrix and showed that the shell index is equivalent to the local chiral marker in one-dimensional chains with a chiral constraint.
 The formalism developed in this work is directly applicable to many-body states, without a reference to a parent Hamiltonian, reflecting that topology is a property of the state itself.
 In addition, the one-particle density matrix enables a real space characterization of topology, independent of translation invariance.

 We used the mode-shell correspondence to characterize the topology of $C_4$ symmetric higher-order topological phases with a chiral constraint.
-While the mode and shell indices are not bulk invariants, they are still relevant for characterising higher-order topological insulators.
+While the mode and shell indices are not bulk invariants, they are still relevant for characterizing higher-order topological insulators.
 We argued that a half-integer boundary contribution to the shell index identifies an intrinsic higher-order phase, whereas an integer contribution to the boundary is not enough to differentiate between intrinsic and extrinsic phases.
 Our examples focus on two-dimensional, $C_4$-symmetric models, but the construction is general.
 It applies to higher dimensions and other crystalline symmetries, such as higher-order rotations or mirror symmetry, that map different parts of the shell onto one another.
 Consequently, their contributions must be equal, leading to a fractional quantization and therefore intrinsic topology.

-By computing the mode and shell indices for higher-order topological insulators in both crystalline and amorphous structures, we demonstrated that their correspondence provides a tool to diagnose topological states with crystalline symmetries; which must be enforced by hand in amorphous models.
-The one-particle density matrix is central to this formulation: it characterizes topology directly in real space, and remains well defined in both crystalline and disordered settings.
-An additional benefit of the formalism is that it extends to interacting states within a parameter regime where the one-particle density matrix of the interacting state is gapped.
-As long as the gap remains open, it can be adiabatically band flattened into a projector, which means that the mode-shell correspondence with respect to the band-flatten density matrix defines the topology of the interacting state.
+By computing the mode and shell indices for higher-order topological insulators in both crystalline and amorphous structures, we demonstrated that their correspondence provides a tool to diagnose topological states with crystalline symmetries, which must be enforced by hand in amorphous models.
+The one-particle density matrix is central to this formulation: It characterizes topology directly in real space, and remains well defined in both crystalline and disordered settings.
+An additional benefit of the formalism is that it extends to interacting states within a parameter regime where the one-particle density matrix of the interacting state is gapped~\cite{Hannukainen2024}.
+As long as its gap remains open, the one-particle density matrix can be band-flattened into a projector, which means that the mode-shell correspondence with respect to the band-flattened density matrix defines the topology of the interacting state.
+Although this parameter regime is limited, it includes physically relevant states in condensed matter, such as the ground states of weakly interacting Hamiltonians and many-body localized eigenstates~\cite{Bera2015, bera2017one, Lezama2017}.